-Geico earned a high score in the 2020 J.D.
-Power U.S. Auto Insurance Study in the New England region.
-The company earned the third spot with a score of 841 out of 1,000.
+Geico earned a high score in the 2021 J.D.
+Power auto insurance study in the New England region, scoring 841 out of 1,000.
 Geico also has fewer than average complaints for its personal auto product, according to the National Association of Insurance Commissioners (NAIC).
 A score of 1.00 indicates an industry-standard number of complaints.
 Geico’s auto insurance product earned a score of 0.64, meaning that it received fewer complaints than the baseline.

-Amica is a Rhode Island-based carrier, but it does offer coverage in Connecticut.
+Amica is a Rhode Island-based carrier that offers coverage in Connecticut.
 One of the most unique features of Amica is its optional dividend policies.
 If you choose this policy type with Amica, you are eligible to get up to 20% of your auto insurance premiums back each year.
-Amica also earned the top spot in the New England region in the 2020 J.D.
-Power U.S. Auto Insurance Study.
+Amica also earned the top spot in the New England region in the 2021 J.D.
+Power study.

 Although its premiums are already lower than Connecticut’s average, Amica offers several discounts.
 You may be able to save for being claims-free, being a homeowner, being a loyal customer, taking a driver training course, being a good student or a student away at school or for having a parent who is also an Amica policyholder.